kabomi/obstacle-course-solver/README.md

-# Suse Observability Front-end Engineer Assessment
+# Obstacle Course Solver

+This app is part of a technical assessment.
+It has been coded mostly following BDD approach.

-## Assignment
+## Description

-Your assignment is to create a **visual obstacle course solver**.
 The obstacle course game is played on a grid of cells.
 The object of the game is to calculate a route from the starting location to the target location, navigating the terrain in the grid.
 Each game starts with a blank grid and consists of two phases:

 1. **Placement Phase**:
    The player places the starting location, the target location, and a number of obstacles on cells on the grid.